webnyman/sheetmusiclibrary-api/README.md

 6. Which "linguistic design rules" have you implemented?
 List them here and motivate "for each" of them very briefly why did you choose them?
 Remember that you must consider "at least" FIVE "linguistic design rules" as the linguistic quality of your API.
 7. Did you do something extra besides the fundamental requirements?
 Explain them.

-## doumentation.md
+## Documentation

-**Do not miss it!** A markdaown document named "documentation.md" where you will list your resource URIs and their corresponding brief descriptions.
-If you have a URI being used with multiple HTTP methods, you need to describe each pair of **HTTP METHOD: URI** separately.
-For example, if you have a resource URI as www.example.com/fish/types and you have HTTP methods GET, PUT, POST, and DELETE to perform something on that resource, you need to describe each pair of Method and URI briefly, e.g., what GET www.example.com/fish/types does, what PUT www.example.com/fish/types does, what DELETE www.example.com/fish/types does, and so on.
+**Do not miss it!** This project requires you to produce comprehensive Swagger/OpenAPI documentation for your API.
+This is important, as having well-documented APIs can aid other developers in understanding how your services work.

+Swagger/OpenAPI tools can generate documentation automatically from your code comments and docstrings.
+It's important to include relevant information about each endpoint and HTTP method in the comments to make the auto-generated documentation useful.

+For instance, if you have a resource URI like www.example.com/beehives/{id} and it supports the GET, PUT, POST, and DELETE HTTP methods, you should provide comments for each method in your code.

+Here's how it could look like:

+* For GET www.example.com/beehives/{id} : Include a comment in your code explaining that this method is used to retrieve information about a specific beehive.

+* For PUT www.example.com/beehives/{id} : Add a comment that this method allows users to update information for a specific beehive.

+* For POST www.example.com/beehives/{id} : State in a comment that this method is designed for users to add new data for a specific beehive.

+* For DELETE www.example.com/beehives/{id} : Specify in a comment that this method gives users the ability to delete specific records of a beehive.

+With proper comments for each endpoint and method, Swagger/OpenAPI can generate an interactive and user-friendly documentation that developers can use to understand and navigate your API’s resources.
+Moreover, it provides the possibility to test API calls directly from the browser.

 ## Examination